kenatiod/MUT/Understanding Machine Understanding.md

 Additionally, exhibiting true theory of mind - the ability to model the mental states, beliefs, intentions and perspectives of other agents - is a hallmark of advanced social cognition.
 This allows for perspective-taking, recognizing referential opacity, and seamlessly navigating the pragmatics of dialogue.

-To probe these critical social cognitive capabilities, the MUT will include evaluations such as:
+To probe these critical social cognitive capabilities, the MUTT will include evaluations such as:

 1. Pragmatic Inference
     Test whether the AI can derive implied meanings, intentions and subtext beyond just the literal semantics of statements based on pragmatic principles.